spencerbraun/stats_notes/STATS202/ISL.md

 ##### Boosting

 * Boosting works similarly to bagging, except that the trees are grown sequentially: each tree is grown using information from previously grown trees.
 Boosting does not involve bootstrap sampling; instead each tree is fit on a modified version of the original data set.
+Like bagging, it can be applied to any learning method, not just trees.
 * Given the current model, we fit a decision tree to the residuals from the model.
 By fitting small trees to the residuals, we slowly improve $\hat{f}$ in areas where it does not perform well.
 The shrinkage parameter $\lambda$ slows the process down even further, allowing more and different shaped trees to attack the residuals.
 * 3 tuning parameters:
   * B: # of trees.
 Can overfit if B is too large.
 B is selected through CV